 If you have an established relationship with a bank and your accounts remain in good standing, you’ll have more credit card options while working on your OPT visa.

 First, the good news: you can absolutely get a US credit card on an OPT visa.
-The only downside is that you won’t have as many options as a resident.
+The only downside to an OPT credit card is that you won’t have as many options as a resident.
+The hunt for the best credit card for international students will lead you to explore the different types of credit cards available, and the benefits that they provide.

 Remember, your visa only allows you to stay in the US for one to three years.
 Banks only want to ensure they will not have trouble recovering funds lent to you if or when you leave the US.